plan-net/core4/CONTRIBUTE.md

     - :**test**: when adding/editing tests.
     - :**style**: when improving the format/structure of the code.
     - :**doc**: when adding/fixing documentation.
-..todo: short introduction to the problem. what has been changed, why and how ..todo: use short description on possible sideeffects if applicable.

 ### Python Styleguide
 Use the style guidelines defined within [PEP8](https://www.python.org/dev/peps/pep-0008/).